A few words about me

 3-year training accredited by the British Association for Counselling and Psychotherapy (BACP)

-• PhD Psychodynamic Neuroscience (UCL)
+• PhD Social Neuroscience (UCL)

-Fully funded by the British Economic and Social Research Council (ESRC) and Neuropsychoanalysis Association (NPSA)
+- Full scholarship from British Economic and Social Research Council (ESRC) and Neuropsychoanalysis Association (NPSA)

 • MSc Cognitive Neuroscience (UCL)

-Fully funded by the British Economic and Social Research Council (ESRC) and Neuropsychoanalysis Association (NPSA)
+Full scholarship from British Economic and Social Research Council (ESRC) and Neuropsychoanalysis Association (NPSA)

 • MSc Psychoanalytic Developmental Psychology (UCL and Anna Freud)